Uncategorized

 Pre-Exhibition Support

-• Preparing marketing materials (business cards, brochures, flyers, signage, etc.)
+• Marketing Tools: Assisting with Japanese marketing materials (business cards, brochures, signage).

 Post-Exhibition Support